 How Trim Is Painted Properly

 Properly painted trim gives your home a clean look, and one of class and sophistication.
 In contrast, a sloppy trim-painting job gives your home a messy, unkempt look.
 If you’ve been nervous about painting interior house trim because you fear you don’t know how to get the right look, don’t worry.
 All it takes is the right preparation and a little patience.
-Here’s a guide for how to paint interior trim.
+Here’s a guide on how to paint interior trim.

 Clean the Trim